Birmingham Barracudas: After the season

 The biggest change Williams wanted, however, was to move the season to the spring; he was not willing to risk another season of going head-to-head with college football.
 When the league refused to go along, Williams decided to get out.
 A day after losing in the South semifinals, he announced that the 'Cudas would not return to Birmingham in 1996, if they returned at all.
 In January 1996, he sold the team for $750,000—a significant loss, based on his own estimates—to a group of investors called Ark-La-Tex Football Association, who intended to move the team to Shreveport as a replacement for the Shreveport Pirates, who had collapsed under the mismanagement of infamous CFL owner Bernard Glieberman.
 The Pirates had been barely competitive on the field (winning only eight games in two years) and hamstrung by Glieberman off it, but nevertheless had managed to attract a fairly consistent and numerous fan base comparable with the established CFL teams that didn't disappear when college football season started.
 Although Shreveport was far smaller than Birmingham, it was thought that moving the 'Cudas there would match a team that had made a good showing in its first season with a market that was at least potentially capable of supporting it.
-The relocation, which hinged upon league approval, would have been part of a plan to keep at least three American teams in the CFL by concentrating the American teams in the Southwest: the Baltimore Stallions would have moved to Houston, while the San Antonio Texans would stay where they were.
+The relocation, which hinged upon league approval, would have been part of a plan to keep at least three American teams in the CFL.
+The Grey Cup champion Baltimore Stallions were being forced out of town by the impending arrival of the Baltimore Ravens, would have moved to Houston.
+The 'Cudas, Stallions, and San Antonio Texans would have moved to a reconstituted East Division, concentrating the American teams in the Southwest.

 By the end of January, it became clear that the league was no longer interested in playing in the United States.
 The league rejected the sale of the Barracudas and ordered them shut down.
-The Stallions ownership group was concurrently awarded the remains of the inactive Montreal Alouettes franchise, which started play in 1996.
-Without a second American team, Anderson was unwilling to go it alone and folded the Texans, ending the CFL's American experiment.
+The Mad Dogs had already folded a month earlier.
+The Stallions ownership concurrently surrendered their franchise and reclaimed the inactive Montreal Alouettes franchise, which started play in 1996.
+Anderson was unwilling to continue without at least one other American team and folded the Texans, ending the CFL's American experiment.
 Williams would go on to purchase the Tampa Bay Lightning of the National Hockey League in 1998, and sell the club a year later.